The 3 essential elements of a winning omnichannel retail supply chain

 Especially when few retailers have supply chains that were built with omnichannel in mind.
 Instead they were designed for a single-channel retail world where selling was confined to brick-and-mortar stores.

-We can’t give you the impossible, but here are 3 secrets to developing a winning omnichannel retail supply chain which will get you a little closer to that holy grail of good, the fast and the cheap.
+We can’t give you the impossible, but here are the 3 essential elements of a winning omnichannel retail supply chain that will get you a little closer to that holy grail of the good, the fast and the cheap.

 You don’t need us to tell you that your customers are shopping through multiple channels often switching between them on different days or even in a single transaction.

 In order to meet customer expectations around service, you need to rethink your inventory.
-There should no longer be a split of inventory that sits in stores and inventory that sits in ecommerce warehouses and never the two shall meet.
+There should no longer be inventory that sits in stores and inventory that sits in ecommerce warehouses and never the two meet.

 For example, if a product is out of stock in a customer’s local store it should be a no brainer that staff can view available stock in warehouses and have the product shipped directly to the customer.
 A connected inventory might also allow them to see if other stores nearby have the product in stock.
 This then opens up the opportunity for the customer to either reserve the nearby product for collection or for it to be shipped to them from another store location.